Data protection compliance is an ongoing strategic priority for in-house counsel, particularly for solo lawyers or lean legal teams.

 Breach response protocol: Your incident response framework:

-- Has clearly defines roles and responsibilities
+- Clearly defines roles and responsibilities

 - Includes pre-approved external counsel and forensics contacts